xNickyDev/Ocavy/commands/fun/+steam.md

 ---
-description: Returns information about the specified game on Steam
+description: Returns information about the specified Steam game
 ---

 # +steam